ThibBer/anec.fun/mobile-app/README.md

 ## TODO

-- [ ] Handle new rounds (the box send a message to the server and the server to clients) -> redirect from result page to game screen.
+- [x] Handle new rounds (the box send a message to the server and the server to clients) -> redirect from result page to game screen.
+- [x] keep connection alive
 - [ ] Handle connection lost
-- [ ] keep connection alive
 - [ ] on vote page add feedback to tell who is telling the anecdote -> server must tell to clients who is telling the anecdote
+- [ ] Don't allow to users to have the same username